Project partner: Carver Birthplace Association

 Scope of Work:

-HistoriCorps volunteers will work with field staff to complete tasks including:
+HistoriCorps volunteers worked with field staff to complete tasks including:

-Backfill and regrade former sidewalk, front patio, and lean-to additions
+Backfilled and regraded former sidewalk, front patio, and lean-to additions

-- Repair deteriorated sill plate on east elevation
+- Repaired deteriorated sill plate on east elevation

 The Carver Birthplace Association (CBA) is partnering with HistoriCorps to begin the first phase of restoration work on the Neosho Schoolhouse in Missouri.
 Built in 1872, the Neosho Schoolhouse operated as a school for 20 years before being used as a residence.
 The schoolhouse is where George Washington Carver began his formal education that led to him becoming a renowned historical figure.“What the building represents is the initial foundation of all Carver became as a scientist, inventor and more,” said Dr. Luther S. Williams, CBA chairman from Westerville, MO.

 The Carver Birthplace Association has raised funds to restore the property to its original condition when it was a schoolhouse from 1872-1890.
 Luckily, exterior additions added to the schoolhouse when it was a residence have preserved the structure's character.